-9-1.07 PAYMENT ADJUSTMENTS FOR PRICE INDEX FLUCTUATIONS Replace Section 9-1.07A with:
+9-1.07 PAYMENT ADJUSTMENTS FOR PRICE INDEX FLUCTUATIONS

 Section 9-1.07 applies to asphalt contained in materials for pavement structures and pavement surface treatments such as HMA, tack coat, asphaltic emulsions, bituminous seals, asphalt binders, and modified asphalt binders placed in the work.
 Section 9-1.07 does not apply if you opted out of payment adjustments for price index fluctuations at the time of bid.